n7tae/tcd/README.md

 To be clear, a pair of 3000-based devices will support only a single transcoded reflector channel, while a pair of 3003-based devices will support up to three transcoded reflector channels.

 Currently, this program must be run locally with its paired URF reflector.
-Remote transcoding is not yet possible.
+Remote transcoding is not yet supported.

 Only systemd-based operating systems are supported.
 Debian or Ubuntu is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
 Also, by default, tcd is built without gdb support.